This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• Heat two teaspoons of the olive oil in a large skillet over medium heat.
+• Heat 2 teaspoons of the olive oil in a large skillet over medium heat.
 Add the garlic and stir for one minute until the garlic becomes fragrant.
 Add the mushrooms and turn the heat up to medium-high.
 Sauté for about 8 minutes, until the mushrooms are tender and golden brown.
 Transfer the mushroom mixture to a plate or bowl and set aside.

-• Heat the remaining 2 teaspoons olive oil in the same skillet over medium high heat.
+• Heat the remaining 2 teaspoons olive oil in the same skillet over medium-high heat.
 Season the chicken with salt and pepper and add the chicken to the skillet.
 Sear for about 5 minutes on each side until the chicken is browned and almost cooked throughout, but not quite.
 Take the chicken out of the pan and place it on top of the mushrooms.

 • Return the skillet to the heat, and add the onion.
 Sauté the onion for 4 minutes, until slightly tender, then pour in the white wine and scrape up any bits stuck to the bottom of the pan.
 Allow the wine to reduce by half, then add the cream and the herb of your choice and bring to a simmer.
 Return the chicken and the mushroom to the pan and simmer for about 4 minutes until the chicken is fully cooked and the sauce has thickened.
-Slice in elegant diagonal slices to serve.
-Nobody wants to see a member of the landed gentry hacking at their dinner.

 Notes